gammasoft71/xtd/src/xtd.forms.native.cocoa/README.md

 ## Remarks

-This toolkit run only on macOS X.
+This toolkit run only on macOS.

 ______________________________________________________________________________________________